4d/4d-for-ios/docs/FAQ.md

 **Is there a test or evaluation license available?**
 </summary>

-If you already own 4D Developer Pro or 4D Server for 4D v17 R2 or newer, it is included in your license.
+If you already have a 4D Developer Pro or 4D Server license for 4D v17 R2 or newer, 4D for iOS is included.

-If you are not a 4D Partner or not share the 4D Maintenance program, you need to wait for 4D v18.
+If you're not a 4D Partner or don't participate in the 4D Maintenance program, you have to wait for 4D v18.

 </details>